hyperfiddle/electric-fiddle/src/electric_tutorial/temperature2.md

-# e/with-cycle — Temperature Converter
+# e/amb — Temperature Converter

-* Same as previous demo with the atom factored out (i.e., pure functional style)
+* Same as previous Temperature Converter demo, but in the pure functional style
-* introduce `e/with-cycle` as a pure functional encoding of state
 * introduce `e/amb` as a way to efficiently gather state from concurrent processes
+* `e/amb` is really important in UI, we use it *everywhere*, so read this a few times and ask questions

 !fiddle-ns[](electric-tutorial.temperature2/Temperature2)

 What's happening
-* We've removed the atom, and particularly the `reset!` from all three places
+* We've removed the atom, and particularly the `reset!` from all three places. **Now there is only one `reset!`**
-* "Events" (control state changes) flow upwards towards the app root as values
+* Instead of `reset!`, "events" (kinda) flow upwards towards the app root as *values*
 * `e/amb` is being used inside dom containers (e.g. `dl`) to gather concurrent states from concurrent input controls (i.e., **concurrent processes!**)

 `e/amb` – a key primitive for building UI with Electric